Print

 How to make the best burger; The Culinary Studio’s best online burger class with chef-led cooking: How to make the best Burger

-We’ve flipped hundreds—okay, thousands—of burgers in our time.
-From sizzling summer BBQs to packed burger nights in the kitchen, we’ve learned a thing or two about what makes a burger not just good… but unforgettable.
+We’ve flipped hundreds of burgers in our time.
+From sizzling summer BBQs at the studio or our local brewery, to packed burger nights in the kitchen, we’ve learned a thing or two about what makes a burger not just good… but unforgettable.

 If you’ve been wondering how to make the best burger at home, this is your moment.
-We’re chef friends here to make your burger nights easy, juicy, and full of flavor—with one chef-secret move you won’t want to skip: the panade.
+We’re chef friends here to make your burger nights easy, juicy, and full of flavour, with one chef-secret move you won’t want to skip: the panade.

 Let’s dive into the recipe, share why a panade is a game-changer, and point you toward our best online burger classes, where the magic (and mess) really happens.